untoldengine/UntoldEngine/docs/API/UsingLightingSystem.md

 ### Point light

-Point lights have a `radius` (effective influence range) and a `falloff` (0 = linear, 1 = physically-based quadratic).
-You can also override the raw attenuation coefficients if you need exact control:
+Point lights separate emitter size from influence range. `radius` is the physical source radius used for light regularization and soft-shadow filtering. `range` is the optional influence cutoff; use `0` to disable the authored cutoff. `falloff` and raw attenuation coefficients are legacy artistic controls:

 ```swift
 let bulb = createEntity()